-The Regional Inclusive Growth Research Network (RIGRN) will bring together researchers to help progress, shape and address an inclusive growth research agenda in Scotland.
+The Regional Inclusive Growth Research Network (RIGRN) brought together researchers to help progress, shape and address an inclusive growth research agenda in Scotland.

-The Regional Inclusive Growth Research Network (RIGRN) has been set up by Policy Scotland in collaboration with the Scottish Centre for Regional Inclusive Growth (SCRIG), a collaboration between government, industry and academia hosted by the Scottish Government.
+The Regional Inclusive Growth Research Network (RIGRN) was set up by Policy Scotland in collaboration with the Scottish Centre for Regional Inclusive Growth (SCRIG), a collaboration between government, industry and academia hosted by the Scottish Government.

 Key objectives of the RIGRN include: